minvws/nl-kat-coordination/docs/design.md

 * `Ranker` - The ranker class, which is responsible for ranking the tasks, and can be called from the `Scheduler` class in order to rank the tasks.

-* `Dispatcher` - The dispatcher class, which is responsible for dispatching the tasks.
-A `Dispatcher` has a `Scheduler` instance, which it will reference on pop off tasks from to be executed.
-The `run()` method will continuously dispatch tasks from the queue.
-The `run()` method is run in a thread.

 * `Server` - The server class, which is responsible for handling the HTTP requests.